IuliiaKonovalova/revolutionising-finance-hackathon/README.md

 - [NinjaAPI](https://ninja-api.com/): used to fetch the longitude and latitude data from the city name.
 - [AmadeusAPI](https://amadeus.com/en): used to fetch the travel data (city and activities).
 - [W3C Validator](https://validator.w3.org/): was used to validate HTML5 code for the website.
-- [W3C CSS validator](https://jigsaw.w3.org/css-validator/): was used to validate CSS code for the website.
+- [{CSS} Portal](https://www.cssportal.com/css-validator/): was used to validate CSS code for the website.
 - [JShint](https://jshint.com/): was used to validate the JS code for the website.
 [GitHub](https://github.com/): used to host the website's source code.
 - [VSCode](https://code.visualstudio.com/): the IDE used to develop the website.